Aj-26ha4/Ja-ellrach/README.md

-# 📚 Ellrach Academic Hub
+# 📚 Ellrahc Academic Hub

-**Ellrach Academic Hub** is an academic commission platform based in the Philippines that provides reliable, affordable, and high-quality academic assistance.
+**Ellrahc Academic Hub** is an academic commission platform based in the Philippines that provides reliable, affordable, and high-quality academic assistance.
 We serve students, researchers, and professionals with personalized support for thesis writing, essays, research papers, and more — delivered securely via email and Messenger.

 ---